 Fuzz FaceThis is the Fuzz Face, the legendary fuzz distortion pedal.
 With this PCB you can build the original or many other variants using either Germanium or Silicon transistors.

-You should use a soldering pencil of 15-30W and solder wire of 1 mm diameter.
-The soldering will release fumes that are harmful to your eyes and lungs, work always in a well-ventilated environment and avoid breathing the generated smoke.
+Use a soldering pencil of 15-30W and solder wire of 1 mm diameter.
+The soldering will release fumes that are harmful to your eyes and lungs, work always in a well-ventilated area.

-Warm up the soldering iron and clean it with a humid sponge before start soldering.
-Place the component and firmly hold the PCB.
-Heat the PCB pad and the component leg simultaneously with the soldering pencil.
-Then, melt 1-3 mm of solder wire on the joint and make sure it flows properly on both pad and component leg.
-Finally, cut the remaining of the component leg and inspect the joint.
-If the solder has not been applied correctly, you can make a bad connection (cold solder joint).
-A good connection should cover the joint without touching any adjacent pad.
+Warm up the soldering iron and clean the tip with a humid sponge.
+Heat the PCB pad and the component leg simultaneously and melt 1-3 mm of solder wire on the joint.
+Finally, cut the remaining of the component legs.
+Make sure the solder flows properly on both pad and component leg.
+If the solder has not been applied correctly, you could make a bad connection (cold solder joint).
+A good connection has to cover the joint without touching any adjacent pad.

-Place the components over the footprints following the designators.
-It is possible to place the components on both PCB sides if required, just be careful to keep their correct polarity.
-It is recommended to solder the components from small to big: resistors, diodes, capacitors, transistors, potentiometers...
+Place the components on the footprints following the designators.
+You can place the components on both PCB sides, just keep the correct polarity.
+Solder the components from small to big size: resistors, diodes, capacitors, transistors, potentiometers...

 GENERAL DESCRIPTION OF COMPONENTS

 The resistors should be ¼ Watt metal type.
 You can either use a multimeter or the color bands to obtain their values.
 Resistors do not have polarity, you can place them in any direction.